Dizzy Dean: Ace of the Gashouse Gang

 Much like later sports legends Joe Namath and Muhammad Ali, Dean liked to brag about his prowess and make public predictions.
 In 1934, Dean predicted, "Me an' Paul are gonna win 45 games."
 On September 21, Dean pitched no-hit ball for eight innings against the Brooklyn Dodgers, finishing with a three-hit shutout in the first game of a doubleheader, his 27th win of the season.
 Paul then threw a no-hitter in the nightcap to win his 18th, matching the 45 that Dean had predicted.
 "Gee, Paul," Dean was heard to say in the locker room afterward, "if I'd a-known you was gonna throw a no-hitter, I'd a-throw'ed one too!"
 On May 5, 1937, he bet he could strike out Vince DiMaggio four times in the game.
-He struck him out his first three at-bats, but when DiMaggio hit a popup behind the plate at his fourth, Dean screamed at his catcher, "Drop it!, Drop it!"
-The catcher did and Dean fanned DiMaggio, winning the bet.
+He struck him out his first three at-bats, but when DiMaggio hit a popup behind the plate at his fourth, Dean screamed at his catcher, Bruce Ogrodowski, "Drop it!, Drop it!"
+Ogrodowski did and Dean fanned DiMaggio, winning the bet.
 Few in the press now doubted Dean's boast, as he was also fond of saying, "If ya done it, it ain't braggin'."
 Dean finished with 30 wins, the only NL pitcher to do so in the post-1920 live-ball era, and Paul finished with 19, for a total of 49.
 The Cards needed them all to edge the Giants for the pennant, setting up a matchup with the American League champion Detroit Tigers.
 After the season, Dean was awarded the National League's Most Valuable Player Award.

 Dean was known for antics which inspired his nickname.
 In time, perception became reality.
 In Game 4 of the 1934 World Series against Detroit, Dean was sent to first base as a pinch runner.
 The next batter hit a potential double play ground ball.
 Intent on avoiding the double play, Dean threw himself in front of the throw to first.
 The ball struck him on the head, and Dean was knocked unconscious and taken to a hospital.
-The storied (and possibly apocryphal) sports-section headline the next day said, "X-ray of Dean's head reveals nothing."
+Dean later told reporters, "They X-rayed my head and found nothing".
 The St. Louis Post-Dispatch and the Detroit Free Press merely stated that the X-rays "revealed no lasting injury."
-However, Dean was reported saying his head was too hard for a baseball to hurt it.

 Although the Tigers went on to win the game 10–4, Dean recovered in time to pitch in Game 5, which he lost.
-After the Cardinals won Game 6, Dean came back and pitched a complete game shutout in Game 7 to win the game and the Series for the Cardinals.
+After the Cardinals won Game 6, Dean came back and pitched a complete-game shutout in Game 7 to win the game and the Series for the Cardinals.
 The Dean brothers accounted for all four wins, with two each.